dmsc/fastbasic/compiler/USAGE.md

       C:\path\to\fb-int myprog.bas

-There are two compilers, one for the full version `fastbasic-fp`, used with the `fb` script, and another for the integer only version `fastbasic-int`, used with the `fb-int` script.
-The advantage of the integer only version is that it produces smaller executables.
+There are two compilers, one for the full version, used with the `fb` command, and another for the integer only version `fb-int`.
+You should only use the integer version when developing programs to ensure that no floating point operations are generated, as currently the size difference of the two versions is only 3 bytes.

-The script generates three files from the basic source:
+The compiler generates various files from the basic source:

-- XEX file, standard Atari 8-bit executable.
+- `XEX` file, standard Atari 8-bit executable.
+By default, the name of this file is taken from the name of the first source passed to the compiler, removing the original extension.

-- ASM file, the assembly source.

-- LBL file, a list of labels, useful for debugging.
-This file includes a label for each line number in the basic source.
+- `LBL` file, a list of labels, useful for debugging.
+This file includes a label for each line number in the basic source, and the name is the same as the `XEX` file but with the `lbl` extension.

+- `O` file, the assembled "object" files.
+Each source file is assembled/compiled to one object file, with the same name and the `o` extension.
+The object files are passed to the linker.

+- `ASM` file, the assembly source.
+Each FastBasic source file produces one assembly file with the compiled program.

-The compilation is a three step process, the included script does each step in
+The compilation is a three step process:
-turn:

-- The included compiler reads the basic source and produces an assembly file:
+- The compiler reads the basic source and produces an assembly file.

-      fastbasic-fp myprog.bas myprog.asm

-- The `CA65` assembler is used to assemble to an object file:
+- The compiler calls the `CA65` assembler to produce an object file.

-      ca65 -t atari -g myprog.asm -o myprog.o

-- The `LD65` linker joins the object file with the runtime library to generate the XEX:
+- The compiler calls the `LD65` linker to join the object file with the runtime library, generating the `XEX`.

+You can execute the three steps separately by telling the compiler to stop after generating the assembly, with the `-c` option:

+      fb -c -o myprog.asm myprog.bas
+      ca65 -t atari -g -I /maht/to/asminc myprog.asm -o myprog.o
       ld65 -C /path/to/fastbasic.cfg myprog.o -o myprog.xex /path/to/fastbasic-fp.lib

 Advanced Usage